dechamps/FlexASIO/BACKENDS.md

   one they expect.
 - **Latency:** depending on the backend, the audio pipeline might include additional layers of buffering that incur additional latency.
+- **Latency reporting:** some backends are better than others at reporting the end-to-end latency of the entire audio pipeline.
+Some backends underestimate their own total latency, resulting in FlexASIO reporting misleading latency numbers.
 - **Exclusivity:** some backends will seize complete control of the hardware device, preventing any other application from using it.
 - **Audio processing:** some backends will automatically apply additional